satyapendem/satyapendem/README.md

 ## I'm a Husband, Developer🧑‍💻, and Photographer📸!

-- 🔭 I’m currently working in HCL Software as Senior Software Engineer 1 !
+- 🔭 I’m currently working in HCL Software as Senior Software Engineer II !
 - 🌱 I’m currently working with Python, Nodejs, Reactjs, Redux and Java
-- 🥅 2024 Goals: Master in GoLand and Designe Patterns.
+- 🥅 2025 Goals: Master in GoLang.
 - ⚡ Fun fact: I love to click 📸 beautiful photos!